Tree.

 match(pattern, fn, [keys])

-Returns a tree that can match against simple patterns or JavaScript regular expressions.
+Returns a map-based tree that can match against simple patterns or JavaScript regular expressions.
 This is useful in creating virtual trees.

 For example, if you are creating a /user area within a site that will handle routes like /user/[name].html, you can use match() to match that pattern and return a result.